 Most of us are familiar with dog sledding, the sport where a dog or team of dogs pulls a person on a sled.
 Skijoring is similar, except the person is on cross-country skis.
 If you have a dog with some pent-up winter energy, bring it to Three Rivers Parks for fun winter exercise where we have designated trails for skijoring and dog sledding.
 Please note the following caveats:

-- Eagle Lake and Cleary Lake regional parks allow skijoring on designated cross-country ski trails.
+- Designated cross-country ski trails at Cleary Lake and Eagle Lake regional parks allow skijoring.
 A cross-country ski pass is required to use these trails.
-If a ski race is scheduled at either park, skijoring will not be allowed during the race.
-Cleary – 2.5K on the Golf Course trail; Eagle - 2.6 K the Eagle Lake Trail.
+These trails are groomed frequently.
+Note: If a ski race is scheduled at either park, the trail will be closed to skijoring.

-- Dog sleds with rubber wheels are allowed on snowmobile trails at Murphy-Hanrehan and Crow-Hassan Park Reserves during fall and winter until the trails are snow-covered.
-A special use permit is required.
+- Dog sleds with rubber wheels are allowed on snowmobile trails only at Murphy-Hanrehan and Crow-Hassan park reserves during the fall/winter season until the trails are snow-covered.
+A special use permit is required; call 763.559.9000.